Cheeden/tp/docs/UserGuide.md

 * `find s/P4-Math` returns all persons whose subject level is `P4-Math` (case-insensitive)

 <div markdown="span" class="alert alert-warning">:exclamation: **Note:**
 If no persons match your search criteria, an error message will be displayed and your current list will remain unchanged.
-The search command will stay in the command box (with a red border) so you can easily edit and retry your search.
+The search command will stay in the command box with the text in red so you can easily edit and retry your search.
 </div>

 ### Deleting a person : `delete`